HybirdCorp/creme_crm/README.md

 ### Uninstall apps

+Note: the UI can be deeply configured from the configuration pages, so uninstalling an app should not be often useful (because you can just remove the blocks/buttons/menu-entries/... you do not want anymore).

-When you have a working installation, & want to remove an (optional) app, use the command 'creme_uninstall' which will clean the DB.
-When it's done, you can comment the app in local_settings.py
+When you have a working installation, & REALLY want to remove an (optional) app, use the command 'creme_uninstall' which will clean the DB.
+When it's done, you can comment the app in 'local_settings.py'.

 ### Contributing

 The repository is using CircleCI and launch some linting tests.
 To check them locally before any commit or push you can use the hooks in '.githooks'.
 There are two ways to configure them:

 Simply change git configuration
 ```sh